this-is-project-x/Open-Sauce-Lifewatch_SCDFXIBM/solution.md

 **Components:**

-1.
+1. ABC
-2.
+2. DEF

 ### Charging Mechanisms

+We use a portable USB battery and **(how do we charge it?)**

+### Connecting to IBM IoT

+We will have a code that makes it possible to read these metrics and forward these to the platform using Arduino.

+(if we have a code, insert code link here)

 ## IBM IoT Platform

 Register the devices and connect to the platform.
 Afterwards, we will set up a connection between our IoT platform and the Node-RED platform.

+Our IoT platform will collect the necessary data from the sensors.

 ## Our Architecture

 (Insert how the entire architecture works with each other)

 ## Putting It All Together

 (Explain how everything comes together in a Tl;dr)